-Leveraging digital, data and analytics to build and evolve new strategies
+Leverage digital, data and analytics, and artificial intelligence to develop new business models

-- Deepen our Client relationships through meaningful Client touch points and solutions such as Ella, our interactive digital coach helping Clients maximize their benefits and pension plans - Continue to develop and enhance our industry leading mobile platform, with the highest rated life insurance mobile app in Canada, making it easy and convenient for plan members to manage and use their pensions and benefits
+- Continue our journey of digital transformation by the digitization of the Client and sponsor journey and leveraging data and analytics more aggressively to drive Client and business outcomes. - · Expand our Digital Benefits Assistant and Ella platforms, which deliver personalized, relevant advice to our Clients. - Continue to develop and enhance our industry leading mobile platform, with the highest rated life insurance mobile app in Canada, making it easy and convenient for plan members to manage and use their pensions and benefits. - Advance our new business area, Digital Health Solutions ("DHS"), including the launch of our national direct to consumer sub-brand "Lumino Health".